Cloud infrastructure segmentation with the Check Point next-generation firewall

 -

-Click Next and Finish.
+Click Next, and then Finish.

-Configure the FW gateway network interfaces
+Configure the firewall gateway network interfaces

 Configure the eth0